singh-man/books/crackingTheCoding/16_moderate.md

 8		return lengths;
 9	}
 ```
 We've used a HashSet here for consistency with the prior solutions.This isn't really necessary though, since we shouldn't get any duplicates.
-We could instead use an Arraylist.
+We could instead use an ArrayList.
 If we do this, though, wejust need to handle an edge case where the two types of planks are the same length.
-In this case, we would just return an Arraylist of size 1.
+In this case, we would just return an ArrayList of size 1.

 **16.12  XML Encoding:** Since XML is very verbose, you are given a way of encoding it where each tag gets mapped to a pre-defined integer value.
 The language/grammar is as follows: